-ED arrives at Arvind Kejriwal’s residence to question him in Delhi excise police case
+Enforcement Directorate arrests Delhi Chief Minister Arvind Kejriwal in liquor policy case

-The action came hours after the Delhi High Court refused to grant interim protection against coercive action to the Aam Aadmi Party chief.
+This came hours after the Delhi High Court refused to grant the Aam Aadmi Party leader interim protection against coercive action.

-The Enforcement Directorate on Thursday arrived at the residence of Delhi Chief Minister Arvind Kejriwal to question him in connection with the Delhi excise policy case, reported ANI.
+The Enforcement Directorate on Thursday arrested Delhi Chief Minister Arvind Kejriwal to question him in connection with the Delhi excise policy case, Delhi minister Atishi confirmed in a social media post.

+“We have moved the Supreme Court for quashing the arrest of Delhi CM,” she wrote.
+“We have asked for an urgent hearing by the Supreme Court tonight itself.”

+Kejriwal is the first sitting chief minister to be arrested in the history of independent India, reported NDTV.
+The Aam Aadmi Party has said that Kejriwal will not be resigning from the post.

+In January, the Enforcement Directorate had arrested former Jharkhand Chief Minister and Jharkhand Mukti Morcha leader Hemant Soren in connection with a money laundering case.
+However, Soren had resigned from his post before he was arrested, soon after being questioned by the central law enforcement agency.

-This led to speculation among Aam Aadmi Party leaders that the central agency was going to arrest Kejriwal.
-Party workers staged a protest outside the Delhi chief minister’s residence.
+Earlier in the day, a team of the Enforcement Directorate had arrived at the Aam Aadmi Party leader’s residence, fuelling speculation that he was going to be arrested.
+Party workers staged a protest outside the Delhi chief minister’s home.

-“We cannot go inside because heavy security is deployed,” said Delhi minister Atishi, who was present outside Kejriwal’s home.
+“We cannot go inside because heavy security is deployed,” said Atishi, who was present outside Kejriwal’s home.
 “We will wait here.
 If a popular chief minister is arrested this way, his supporters from all over Delhi will come here.”

 The development came hours after the Delhi High Court refused to grant interim protection against coercive action to the Aam Aadmi Party chief in the excise policy case, reported Live Law.